mkayad/busjourney/README.md

 # busjourney
-This project is for display the buses due to arrival to stop in London
+This project is for displaying the buses coming a Great Portland Street station (G &H) in London

 # System requirements
 This project requires Java 8 and Maven, it also uses Kotlin.

 # how to run
-in terminal windwod, clone the repo
+in terminal window, clone the repo to a folder
 Go to the project folder and run mvn spring-boot:run

 # how to access
 open a browser window and type http://localhost:8080

+the page will refresh itself every 10 seconds